bhtrail/BattleValue/README.md

 Calculates battle value (BV) for given unit.
 Implemented as extension function to `MechDef` and `VehicleDef` classes of the BattleTech 2018.
 For usage include reference to this module to your project and call `CalculateBattleValue` function with optional parameter of `PilotDef` type.

 This mod depends on [CustomComponents](https://github.com/BattletechModders/CustomComponents) and [MechEngineer](https://github.com/BattletechModders/MechEngineer) mods, versions 2.0.
-At the moment, MechEngineer should be build against custom branch, located [here](https://github.com/bhtrail/MechEngineer/tree/Engine_Publicized)

 ## Settings
 Calculations could be customized by `Settings` in `mod.json`